WasmEdge/docs/docs/build-and-run/docker_wasm.md

 ```
 Hello world from Rust running with Wasm!
 Send POST data to /echo to have it echoed back to you%
 ```
 That's all.
-Using Docker Desktop, it is easy to run a WasmEdge app.
+Next let's dive into how to build a wasm app image.

 ## Build a Wasm app image